nethesis/nethvoice-report/ui/src/doc-inline/en/graphs_agent_3_pie_agentsCallsDone.md

 Number of calls *Made* by each selected agent.

-The pie chart shows the total number of calls made by each selected agent and it compares it proportionally with the other selected agents.
+The pie chart shows the total number of calls made by each selected agent proportionally compared with other selected agents.

 If no agent has been selected, the graph will show no data.